Last Updated on September 3, 2021

 - Bulgur

-There’s many different substitutes you can use to replace bulgur.
-However, I’m going to just share a few of my favorites with you.
+There are many different substitutes you can use to replace bulgur, here are a few of my favorites.

 Quinoa